SantiMunin/open311simplewrapper/README.md

 Usage
 --------------

-If you compile the project you will find the .jar in `/target/jreport-*.jar`.
+If you compile the project you will find the .jar in `/target`.
 Just import it in your application and start hacking!

-To start using the library you need to use is the `Jreport` class.
+To start using the library you need to use is the `JReport` class.
 ```java

 // Get the JReport single instance